awsdocs/aws-codedeploy-user-guide/doc_source/applications-create-lambda.md

-# Create an Application for an AWS Lambda Function Deployment \(Console\)<a name="applications-create-lambda"></a>
+# Create an application for an AWS Lambda function deployment \(console\)<a name="applications-create-lambda"></a>

 You can use the CodeDeploy console to create an application for an AWS Lambda function deployment\.

 1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting started with CodeDeploy](getting-started-codedeploy.md)\.

 1. In the navigation pane, expand **Deploy**, and choose **Getting started**\.